 Another aspect of shutter speed is exposure.
 The longer the shutter speed, the brighter the picture.
 The sensor has a lot of time to gather the light.
 On a very bright and sunny day, you will need a faster shutter speed, so the photo is not overexposed.
 Aperture and ISO will also affect the brightness of an image.

-We believe a variable aperture is the future of smartphone photography.
+We believe a variable aperture could be the future of smartphone photography.
 We will carefully follow the developments and keep you posted.
 These aperture developments will make the gap between DSLR photography and smartphone photography even smaller.
+In the meantime, you can read more on smartphones with aperture control in the blog post “Which Smartphone Cameras Allow Aperture Control.”

 Which is the best manual camera app?